WTAlmy/wtalmy/README.md

 ### Hi there 👋

+Preferred contact method is via '''walmy@ucsc.edu'''

+I receive a high volume of spam calls and as such my phone is often on mute (FYI: don't register a domain with your personal cell #)

 <!--
 **WTAlmy/wtalmy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.